adamluzsi/adamluzsi/resume.md

 - Key contributor to the design and building of scalable solutions for storing and analyzing big data.
 - Maintained Ruby and Golang client libraries, reducing integration time from a week to just minutes.
+- Significantly contributed to the creation of a tool that transforms raw data into valuable insights for strategic marketing and business growth.

 **Software Engineer | VeryCreatives Consultant | 2014 - 2016**